Learn more about nonprofit marketing consultants here.

 • Take a look at online lists or directories of top nonprofit technology consulting firms.

-• From here, consider what is most important to you.
-If you prefer to meet in person with a team, then look for an agency that is local.
-If you know that you need consulting in website development and support, make sure to review the agency’s specialties to see if they align with your goals.
+• Consider what is most important to you.
+If you prefer to meet in person, then look for a local agency.
+If you know that you need consulting in a specialized area like website development, review the agency’s specialties to see if they align with your goals.

 As you look through your list of consultants, consider their experience and client history.
-Try and look for a marketing professional that often works with nonprofits similar in size, mission, and needs as yours.
-That way, you’ll know you’re working with a reputable team that understands your unique needs.
+Ideally, you should select a marketing professional that often works with nonprofits with a similar size, mission, and needs to yours.

 4. Create an RFP (Request for Proposal)

-Often, nonprofit leaders will create a request for proposal (RFP) when choosing a consultant.
-RFPs are used to request information from potential partners and communicate your nonprofit’s needs, mission, and any relevant goals that the prospective consultant might need.
-Requesting a proposal is likely the most direct and straightforward way to determine if a consultant is right for you.
+RFPs are used to request information from potential partners and communicate your nonprofit’s needs, mission, and relevant goals that the prospective consultant might need.
+Requesting a proposal is the most direct and straightforward way to determine if a consultant is right for you.

-Your RFP will be unique to your organization, but we recommend including these essential components:
+While your RFP will be unique to your organization, we recommend including these essential components:

 • An overview of your organization, any relevant history, your mission, and a brief description of your donor base.